 - Secondary impairments develop over time and frequently as a result of the primary impairments.
 Examples: Decreased range of motion, force production and endurance (2)

 Wondering about tests and measures that fit into the body structures and body functions section of the ICF?
+Check out this list

 - Social Security Administrations listing of Childhood Impairments (Part B)